Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [39] And He spoke also a parable to them, Can a blind guide a blind?
 Will not both fall into a ditch?

-"guide a blind".
+“Guide a blind.”
 When the blind of the spiritual heart meets another heart that is blind, both will walk alongside, and no one can lead anyone.

 [40] The disciple is not above his teacher; but everyone completely trained will be like his teacher.

-Comments Luke 6:40a The person that went to the school of the world teaching, teaching the meaning of the Word in the Holy Bible, and the teacher who taught them believes that they are above the God Almighty, who has given them the Holy Bible, and tries to lift themselves up to be above the true teacher, but no student is above the true teacher, the student can be successful but cannot be above the true teacher.
+Comments Luke 6:40 “The disciple is not above his teacher.”
+The person who went to the school of the world teaching, teaching the meaning of the Word in the Holy Bible, and the teacher who taught them believes that they are above the God Almighty, who has given them the Holy Bible and tries to lift themselves up to be above the true teacher, but no student is above the true teacher, the student can be successful but cannot be above the true teacher.

 [41] And why behold you the chip that is in your brother’s eye, but consider not the beam that is in your own eye?